PSNI Chief Constable Simon Byrne has to resign, says DUP

 "To reach a decision on that basis was in my view unlawful."

-Despite acknowledging the difficult situation in which the PSNI was placed, he concluded that the decision to move the second officer was also influenced by the same threat, real or perceived, that one party would quit Northern Ireland's Policing Board unless the duty status of both probationary constables at the commemoration event was changed.
+Despite acknowledging the difficult situation in which the PSNI was placed, he concluded that the decision to move the second officer was also influenced by the same threat, real or perceived.

 Reacting to the judgement, Mr Byrne said he accepted "there was a legal error in the way in which the public interest test was applied in deciding to suspend one officer and reposition another, rendering the action unlawful".